Lev Kuleshov

 Lev Vladimirovich Kuleshov (Лев Владимирович Кулешов; – 29 March 1970) was a Russian and Soviet filmmaker and film theorist, one of the founders of the world's first film school, the Moscow Film School.
 He was given the title People's Artist of the RSFSR in 1969.
-He was intimately involved in development of the style of film making known as Soviet montage, especially its psychological underpinning, including the use of editing and the cut to emotionally influence the audience, a principle known as the Kuleshov effect.
+He was intimately involved in development of the style of film making known as Soviet montage, especially its psychological underpinning, including the use of editing and the cut to influence the emotions of audience, a principle known as the Kuleshov effect.
 He also developed the theory of creative geography, which is the use of the action around a cut to connect otherwise disparate settings into a cohesive narrative.

 Life and career

 Lev Kuleshov was born in 1899 into an intellectual Russian family.
 His father Vladimir Sergeyevich Kuleshov was of noble heritage; he studied art in the Moscow School of Painting, Sculpture and Architecture, despite his own father's disapproval.
 He then married a village schoolteacher Pelagia Aleksandrovna Shubina who was raised in an orphanage, which only led to more confrontation.
 They gave birth to two sons: Boris and Lev.

 At the time Lev Kuleshov was born, the family became financially broke, lost their estate and moved to Tambov, living a modest life.
 In 1911 Vladimir Kuleshov died; three years later Lev and his mother moved to Moscow where his elder brother was studying and working as an engineer.
 Lev Kuleshov decided to follow the steps of his father and entered the Moscow School of Painting, although he didn't finish it.
 In 1916 he applied to work at the film company led by Aleksandr Khanzhonkov.
 He produced scenery for Yevgeni Bauer's pictures, such as The King of Paris, For Happiness and others.
 With time Kuleshov became more interested in film theory.
 He co-directed his first movie Twilight in 1917.
 His next film was released under the Soviet patronage.
+Although many Russian filmmakers left the country after 1917, Kuleshov stayed, hoping to create a new Soviet cinema.
+He worked for the state, editing pre-revolutionary "bourgeois" footage to align with Boleshevik ideology.